Umuzi-org/ACN-syllabus/content/topics/javascript-specific/js-naming-convention/_index.md

 ### Bad file and directory naming in JavaScript:

-To find out if you have badly named a file, think of how you would name a JavaScript variable, function or class.
-If the file does not follow the same rule, than it is probably badly named.
+To find out if you have badly named a file or directory, think of how you would name a JavaScript variable, function or class.
+If the file does not follow the same rule, then it is probably badly named.
 Below are examples of badly named files:

 - my-file-name.js
 - my.file.name.js